Reusable Nappy, Sanitary and Incontinence Product Rebate Program

 Reusable Sanitary Kit

-The reusable nappy, sanitary and incontinence product rebate program ran for the third year in a row closing on 30 April 2025.
+The reusable nappy, sanitary and incontinence product rebate program is now open and closes on 30 April 2025.

 Reusable items eligible for the rebate